ibm-cloud-docs/vpc/file_storage_vpc_plan.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}
 {:note: .note}
-{:beta: .beta}
 {:external: target="_blank" .external}
 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Planning your file shares (Beta)
+# Planning your file shares
 {: #file-storage-planning}

 When you're planning a to create file shares on your VPC, you might find this checklist helpful to set up and use the file service.
 {:shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 {:important}